 While I’m often inclined to give in and make fun of my two art degrees (hey there all you MFAs!), going to art school and pursuing my passion will never be a regret of mine.

 What most people don’t know is that art school offers its students way more than questionable fashion choices and an environment where cotton candy colored hair is appropriate.
 In those paint-spattered classrooms, art students are challenged to question their process and grow every single day–skills that are becoming more and more crucial to remaining competitive in the business world.

-Below, I break down why it’s worth seeking out creative candidates and why more startups are doing just that:
+Below, I break down 4 reasons why it’s worth seeking out creative candidates and why more startups are hiring art students: